thephoeron/wolfcoin/README.md

 #### Support this Project

-You can donate Bitcoin or Litecoin to support this project
+You can donate Bitcoin or Litecoin to support this project:

 BTC: 17VSuaCJQyNotz2Mj9W4N5nEJPBmZJ3g7j

 LTC: LhkxacqZ8wAcPgjzgRAfHpVUnHYG9XvRm3

+#### Contributing

+If you would like to contribute to the development of Wolfcoin, you may fork and create a pull-request.

+#### License

+This project is released under the MIT License.
+Please see LICENSE for more information.